lightvector/KataGo/README.md

 ## Setting Up and Running KataGo
 KataGo implements just a GTP engine - GTP is a simple text protocol that Go software uses to communicate with engines.
 It does NOT have a graphical interface on its own.
 So generally, you will want to use KataGo along with a GUI or analysis program, such as [Lizzie](https://github.com/featurecat/lizzie) or [Sabaki](https://sabaki.yichuanshen.de/).
 Both of these programs also support KataGo's score estimates and visualization as well.
 NOTE: a version of KataGo is also packaged directly with Lizzie's latest Windows release, but this is a somewhat older version and doesn't support some recent features.

+### Windows and Linux

-KataGo currently officially supports both Windows and Linux, with a few [precompiled executables each release](https://github.com/lightvector/KataGo/releases).
-The community also provides KataGo packages for [Homebrew](https://brew.sh) on MacOS - releases there will lag behind official releases slightly.
-Generally, testing across different OS versions and compilers has not been done, so if you encounter problems, feel free to open an issue.
+KataGo currently officially supports both Windows and Linux, with [precompiled executables provided each release](https://github.com/lightvector/KataGo/releases).
+Not all different OS verisons and compilers have been tested, so if you encounter problems, feel free to open an issue.
+KataGo can also of course be compiled from source on Windows via MSVC on Windows or on Linux via usual compilers like g++, documented further down.

 ### Installing via HomeBrew (MacOS)
+The community also provides KataGo packages for [Homebrew](https://brew.sh) on MacOS - releases there may lag behind official releases slightly.

 Use `brew install katago`.
 The latest config files and networks are installed in KataGo's `share` directory.
 Find them via `brew list --verbose katago`.
 A basic way to run katago will be `katago gtp -config $(brew list --verbose katago | grep gtp) -model $(brew list --verbose katago | grep .txt.gz | head -1)`.
 You should choose the Network according to the release notes here and customize the provided example config as with every other way of installing KataGo.

 ### OpenCL vs CUDA